dbmcclain/Lisp-Actors/xTActors/actors-base/README.md

 ```
 Notes:

+[1] args-form inherits the flexibility of LAMBDA*.
+A single symbol represents the entire argument list.
+A list of symbols represent argument.
+And you can also use embedded lists to ask for destructuration of individual argument lists, with the destructuration descending to arbitrary depth.
+Any arguments denoted with a lone underscore, #\_, are converted to unique gensyms, and declared as ignored.

-[1] Converts to (LET+ ((list-form (MULTIPLE-VALUE-LIST values-form))) ...), so if list-form is a symbol then it gets the list result of MULTIPLE-VALUE-LIST.
+[2] Converts to (LET+ ((list-form (MULTIPLE-VALUE-LIST values-form))) ...), so if list-form is a symbol then it gets the list result of MULTIPLE-VALUE-LIST.
 If list-form is a cons, then we have a DESTRUCTURING-BIND on the list returned from MULTIPLE-VALUE-LIST.

-[2] If acc-form is a symbol then it must be the name of the accessor.
+[3] If acc-form is a symbol then it must be the name of the accessor.
 If acc-form is a pair, then the first must be a symbol that will become the name of the binding and the second must be the symbol naming the accessor.
 This is the same as for WITH-ACCESSORS.

-[3] If slot-form is a symbol then it must be the name of the slot.
+[4] If slot-form is a symbol then it must be the name of the slot.
 If slot-form is a pair, then the first must be a symbol that will become the name of the binding and the second must be the symbol naming the slot.
 This is the same as for WITH-SLOTS.